 You absolutely need to have boundaries in place with clients.
 These boundaries are what turn running an agency from scrambling to decode what clients are trying to say to make it easy to consistently deliver exactly what they want.

 Not only that, if you don’t keep clients under control you’ll end up burning yourself and/or your team out in no-time.
-Before we built WP FeedBack to help us with this, clients wouldn’t just compile a list of everything they want us to change and send it over in an easy to read format.
+Before we built Atarim to help us with this, clients wouldn’t just compile a list of everything they want us to change and send it over in an easy-to-read format.
 Instead, they’d send separate emails for each individual changes – some of which contradicted each other and then suggested to do something else instead.

 The end result of this was complete confusion.